Tortola: Government

 The House of Assembly in the BVI consists of fourteen house representatives (the governor, four at-large, and one representative for each of the nine districts, eight of which are wholly or partially on Tortola).
 Whilst still under the British rule, the King appoints a Governor.
-The current Governor is John Rankin (diplomat), who is the Head of Cabinet in the BVI.
+The current Governor is John Rankin, who is the Head of Cabinet in the BVI.
 The House of Assembly is run by the Speaker of the House.
 The Deputy Governor is David Archer, the Premier is Andrew Fahie.
 The National Democratic Party (NDP) served two straight terms in office until it was defeated by the Virgin Islands Party (VIP) in the 2019 general election.
 The party that rules over the house is determined by if that party has seven or more seats.

 Economy and demographics

 The population of Tortola is 23,908.
 The principal settlement is Road Town, the capital of the British Virgin Islands, with a population of 9,400.

 Provision of financial services is a major part of the economy.
 The International Business Companies Act, passed in the early 1980s, encouraged such businesses and has generated significant growth in professional jobs and related revenues.
 BVI residents are amongst the most affluent in the Eastern Caribbean.
 Numerous residents from other Caribbean islands also work here.

-Citco is a privately owned global hedge fund administrator headquartered in Tortolo, founded in 1948.
+Citco is a privately owned global hedge fund administrator headquartered in Tortola, founded in 1948.
 It is the world's largest hedge fund administrator, managing over $1 trillion in assets under administration.

 Although the British Virgin Islands (BVI) are under the British flag, Tortola uses the U.S. dollar as its official currency due to its proximity to and frequent trade with the U.S. Virgin Islands and Puerto Rico.
 The island is home to many offshore companies that do business worldwide.

 The extensive damage (devastation) caused by Hurricane Irma in September 2017 affected the economy.
 Residents were looking to the UK to provide significant financial aid.
 Premier Orlando Smith called for a comprehensive aid package to rebuild the British Virgin Islands.
 The UK pledged £32 million of aid for Caribbean islands that were affected by the hurricane but did not provide specifics as to the amount that would be allocated to the BVI.